 Just because your appliances have lasted several years doesn’t mean they are efficient!
 In fact, it might surprise you to know that they are some of the reasons for your high energy usage!

 If you intend to live your life off the grid, there’s one thing you must do first.
 And that is to upgrade your appliances and other technology to energy-efficient ones.
 The things you should upgrade include kitchen appliances and electronic items like TVs.
 Even before you go off the grid, you’ll notice how high the savings you will make on your energy usage.
+A way of not wasting resources is to fully utilise your purchases.
+Invest in Cable TV then for your newly-bought TV.

 The good news is that it won’t cost a fortune to upgrade to new, energy-efficient items.
 For instance, you could purchase “like-new” items to get a discount off the buying price.
 Some retailers even offer trade-in details for things like kitchen appliances.
 And don’t forget that you can sell your existing technology to lower investment costs.